Briol009/GIS5572/Lab1/README.md

 For issues with VM deployment, consider migrating to Google Cloud Run.

 For a detailed explanation of the data flow, refer to the provided video recording in folder Lab 1.2.

+Code was written with the help of generative AI (ChatGPT)